Wilhelm Hansen (art collector)

 Wilhelm Peter Henning Hansen (27 November 1868 - 4 February 1936) was a Danish businessman and art collector, founder of the Ordrupgaard Art Museum north of Copenhagen.
 He made a fortune in the insurance industry as founder of the Danish insurance companies Dansk Folkeforsikringsanstalt and Mundus, and as managing director of Hafnia, another Danish insurance company, from 1905 until his death in 1936.

 Early life and education

 Hansen was born on 27 November 1868 in Copenhagen, the son of Niels Christian Adolph Hansen (1829-1918) and Josephine Marie Sophie Buntzen (1842-1914).
 He graduated from Efterslægtselskabets skole in 1884.
 He qualified for the College of Advanced Technology in 1886 and taught volapyk.

 Career

-Hansen began his career in the insurance industry when he in circa 1888 started working for the Vritish life insurance company Greshams' office in Copenhagen.
+Hansen began his career in the insurance industry when he in circa 1888 started working for the British life insurance company Greshams' office in Copenhagen.
 He was just 28 years old when he in 1896 was a driving force behind the foundation of Dansk Folkeforsikringsanstalt.
 Another life insurance company founded at his initiative, Mundus, which focused on the international market, was less successful.
 Mundus was in 1905 sold to Hafnia and Hansen was at the same event appointed as one of Hafnia's directors.
 He contributed to establishing the company as the largest Danish provider of life insurance.